Skip to content

 • Cultural references and idioms

-• Visual symbols and design elements
+• Visual symbols and UI elements

 • Legal, compliance, and age-rating adjustments